 There is one additional security functional requirement (FMT\SMF.1) that has been added to those defined in the CAPP.
-The reason is AIS 32, Final Interpretation 065, where the new family FMT\SMF is defined and dependencies from FMT\MSA.1 and FMT\MTD.1 to the new component FMT\SMF.1 have been added.
+The reason is a change to the [CC], where the new family FMT\SMF is defined and dependencies from FMT\MSA.1 and FMT\MTD.1 to the new component FMT\SMF.1 have been added.
 To resolve those new dependencies, FMT\SMF.1 has been added as a security functional requirement in addition to those defined in the CAPP.